App-vNext/Polly/README.md

 ### Supported targets

 For details of supported compilation targets by version, see the [supported targets](https://github.com/App-vNext/Polly/wiki/Supported-targets) grid.

-### Using Polly with HttpClient factory from ASP.NET Core 2.1

-For using Polly with HttpClient factory from ASP.NET Core 2.1, see our [detailed wiki page](https://github.com/App-vNext/Polly/wiki/Polly-and-HttpClientFactory), then come back here or [explore the wiki](https://github.com/App-vNext/Polly/wiki) to learn more about the operation of each policy.

 ### Role of the readme and the wiki